Constraining Flavour Symmetries At The EW Scale I: The A4 Higgs Potential: Solutions with complex vevs

-\ee where again $f[\lambda_i]$ stays for a linear combination of the $\lambda$'s potential parameters.
+Under these approximations the 6 x 6 neutral scalar mass matrix gives the usual null mass state, $m^2_{\pi^0}$, corresponding to the GB and the following five eigenvalues \be \ee where again $f[\lambda_i]$ stays for a linear combination of the $\lambda$'s potential parameters.
 A analysis similar to the one for the case with $r\sim0$ shows that the neutral spectrum may present very light states.

 In the charged sector we have the GBs eaten by the gauge bosons and two degenerate massive state \be m_{C_1}^2\sim m_{C_2}^2\sim -\lambda_4/2 v_w^2\,. \ee

 \textbf{$\bullet$\quad$r \gg1$}

 In this case we may perform an expansion in term of $1/r$ and neglect terms of order $1/r^2$.
 From \eq{teps} we have that \be \epsilon\sim 2 \omega_1+N \pi\,, \ee and then \eq{solgen} reduces to \bea \mu^2&\sim& - \lambda_1 v_w^2 \,,\nn\\ \lambda_5&\sim& -(\lambda_3+\lambda_4) \,,\nn\\ \eea Under these approximations we find a massless neutral scalar state, $m^2_{\pi^0}=0$, and the other 5 neutral masses are given at leading order by \beq \ba{l} m^2_{h_1}\sim m^2_{h_2} \sim f[\lambda_i] \mathcal{O} (1/r^2) v_w^2\,,\\[2mm] m^2_{h_3}\sim 2 \lambda_1 v_w^2\,,\\[2mm] m^2_{h_4}\sim m^2_{h_5}\sim (\lambda_3+\lambda_4) v_w^2\,, \ea \ee where once more $f[\lambda_i]$ stays for a linear combination of the $\lambda$'s potential parameters.
 The charged scalar mass matrix is diagonal up to terms of order $\mathcal{O}(1/r^2)$ with two massive degenerate states \be m^2_{C_1}=m^2_{C_2}=\lambda_3 {v_w^2}/{2 }\,, \ee and the correct number of GBs.